volunteermatch/email-stats/email_log_cleanup/EmailLogCleanup/README.md

 [IntelliJ](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/welcome.html).

-For more information on using an AWS Toolkit see the AWS README under email_log_cleanup/events.
+For more information on AWS Toolkits and detailed instructions on how to set it up for various compatible IDEs, visit [AWS SDKs and Tools](https://aws.amazon.com/getting-started/tools-sdks/) and go to the "IDE and IDE Toolkits" section to find your preferred IDE.

 ### Function Execution: